IDAES/idaes-pse/docs_rst/models/power_generation/turbine_multistage.rst

 =========================== ==================== ======================================================================================================================================================
 Unit                        Index Sets           Doc
 =========================== ==================== ======================================================================================================================================================
-``inlet_split``             None                 Splitter to split the main steam feed into steams for each arc ``throttle_valve``          Admission Arcs       Throttle valves for each admission arc ``inlet_stage``             Admission Arcs       Parallel inlet turbine stages that represent admission arcs :ref:`TurbineInlet <models/power_generation/turbine_inlet:Turbine (Inlet Stage)>`)
+``inlet_split``             None                 Splitter to split the main steam feed into steams for each arc (:ref:`Separator <models/separator:Separator>`)
+``throttle_valve``          Admission Arcs       Throttle valves for each admission arc (:ref:`SteamValve <models/power_generation/steam_valve:Steam/Water Valve>`)
+``inlet_stage``             Admission Arcs       Parallel inlet turbine stages that represent admission arcs (:ref:`TurbineInlet <models/power_generation/turbine_inlet:Turbine (Inlet Stage)>`)
-``inlet_mix``               None                 Mixer to combine the streams from each arc back to one stream ``hp_stages``               HP stages            Turbine stages in the high-pressure section (:ref:`TurbineStage <models/power_generation/turbine_stage:Turbine (Stage)>`)
+``inlet_mix``               None                 Mixer to combine the streams from each arc back to one stream (:ref:`Mixer <models/mixer:Mixer>`)
+``hp_stages``               HP stages            Turbine stages in the high-pressure section (:ref:`TurbineStage <models/power_generation/turbine_stage:Turbine (Stage)>`)
 ``ip_stages``               IP stages            Turbine stages in the intermediate-pressure section (:ref:`TurbineStage <models/power_generation/turbine_stage:Turbine (Stage)>`)
 ``lp_stages``               LP stages            Turbine stages in the low-pressure section (:ref:`TurbineStage <models/power_generation/turbine_stage:Turbine (Stage)>`)
-``hp_splits``               subset of HP stages  Extraction splitters in the high-pressure section ``ip_splits``               subset of IP stages  Extraction splitters in the high-pressure section, ``lp_splits``               subset of LP stages  Extraction splitters in the high-pressure section, ``outlet_stage``            None                 The final stage in the turbine, which calculates exhaust losses :ref:`TurbineOutlet <models/power_generation/turbine_outlet:Turbine (Outlet Stage)>`)
+``hp_splits``               subset of HP stages  Extraction splitters in the high-pressure section (:ref:`Separator <models/separator:Separator>`)
+``ip_splits``               subset of IP stages  Extraction splitters in the high-pressure section (:ref:`Separator <models/separator:Separator>`)
+``lp_splits``               subset of LP stages  Extraction splitters in the high-pressure section (:ref:`Separator <models/separator:Separator>`)
+``outlet_stage``            None                 The final stage in the turbine, which calculates exhaust losses (:ref:`TurbineOutlet <models/power_generation/turbine_outlet:Turbine (Outlet Stage)>`)
 =========================== ==================== ======================================================================================================================================================

 Initialization
 --------------

 The initialization approach is to sequentially initialize each sub-unit using the outlet of the previous model.
-Before initializing the model, the inlet of the turbine, and any stage that is disconnect should be given a reasonable guess.
-The efficency and pressure ration of the stages in the HP, IP and LP sections should be specified.
+Before initializing the model, the inlet of the turbine, and any stage that is disconnected should be given a reasonable guess.
+The efficiency and pressure ration of the stages in the HP, IP and LP sections should be specified.
 For the inlet and outlet stages the flow coefficient should be specified.
+Valve coefficients should also be specified.
 A reasonable guess for split fractions should also be given for any extraction splitters present.
+The most likely cause of initialization failure is flow coefficients in inlet stage, outlet stage, or valves that do not pair well with the specified flow rates.

 TurbineMultistage Class
 -----------------------